titilambert/shinken-manual/source/05_thebasics/thebasics-timeperiods.rst

 By specifying a timeperiod in the "notification_period" directive of a host or service definition, you can control when Shinken is allowed to send notifications out regarding problems or recoveries for that host or service.
 When a host notification is about to get sent out, Shinken will make sure that the current time is within a valid range in the "notification_period" timeperiod.
 If it is a valid time, then Shinken will attempt to notify each contact of the problem or recovery.

 You can also use timeperiods to control when notifications can be sent out to individual contacts.
-By using the "service_notification_period" and "host_notification_period" directives in :ref:`contact definitions <configuringshinken/configobjects/contact>`, you're able to essentially define an “on call” period for each contact.
+By using the "service_notification_period" and "host_notification_period" directives in :ref:`contact definitions <configuringshinken/configobjects/contact>`, you're able to essentially define an “on call" period for each contact.
 Contacts will only receive host and service notifications during the times you specify in the notification period directives.

 Examples of how to create timeperiod definitions for use for on-call rotations can be found :ref:`here <advancedtopics-oncallrotation>`.